Generic Name: buprenorphine (byoo-pre-NOR-feen)

-Buprenorphine tablets is used for:
+Buprenorphine tablets are used for:

 Treating opioid dependence.
 It should be used as part of a complete narcotic dependence treatment plan.
 It may also be used for other conditions as determined by your doctor.

-Buprenorphine tablets is an opioid (narcotic) partial agonist-antagonist.
+Buprenorphine tablets are an opioid (narcotic) partial agonist-antagonist.
 It works by binding to receptors in the brain and nervous system to help prevent withdrawal symptoms in someone who has stopped taking narcotics (eg, heroin, oxycodone).